 Similarly, humans start off at 1st level with the same number of non-weapon proficiencies as demi-humans do, but receive two non-weapon proficiencies instead of one when they attain more through gaining character class levels.

 I’ve found that these boosts have made humans much more popular in my campaigns.
-Currently, we have three humans, a half-elf, an elf, and a gnome.
+Currently, we have four humans, a half-elf, an elf, and a dwarf.
 A very diverse bunch.